City of Somerville

 Somerville is a city located in Middlesex County, Massachusetts, just two miles north of Boston.
 Occupying slightly over 4 square miles, its population of 78,901 (as of the 2014 census) and a myriad of immigrants from all over the world make Somerville the most densely populated community in New England and one of the most ethnically diverse cities in the nation.
 Rich in both history and culture, the city houses numerous intriguing sites, businesses, and restaurants for every style.

 Funding: SomerPromise researches grants and coordinates grant writing among our partners.
-In addition, we provide seed funding for sustainable projects in line with our key areas of focus.
+In addition, they provide seed funding for sustainable projects in line with our key areas of focus.

 Facilitation and Outreach: SomerPromise convenes meetings to engage diverse perspectives and organize coordinated efforts.
-We support cross-sector community engagement efforts, and we work hard to increase the visibility of key topics, needs, solutions and support.
+They support cross-sector community engagement efforts, and they work hard to increase the visibility of key topics, needs, solutions, and support.

 Programs and Resources: SomerPromise assists in piloting new initiatives and developing existing programs.